 Some activities on exploration licences, such as bulk sampling, are treated on a case-by-case basis and may require specific planning and environmental approval from the local government authority and Environmental Protection Authority.

-Areas relinquished from exploration licences are advertised on the MRT website, and via a subscription mail-out system as Exploration Release Areas (ERAs).
+Areas relinquished from exploration licences are advertised on the Mineral Resources Tasmania website, and via a subscription mail-out system as Exploration Release Areas (ERAs).
 The ERA system is designed to encourage exploration programs which stand the best chance of discovering the new mineral deposits needed to sustain the Tasmanian mining industry.

-Another way to find out about available ground is to interrogate MRT's Online Map Viewer.
+Another way to find out about available ground is to interrogate the Mineral Resources Tasmania Online Web Map Viewer.

 Objections must be in writing and must be forwarded, with the prescribed fee, to the Director of Mines within 28 days of the advertisement.